jparnaudeau/terraform-postgresql-database-admin/README.md

 ## Acknowledgements
-I would like to warmly thank my colleague and friend **Rene Okouia**, Mr Spinnaker, who allowed me to rise to another level of expertise on terraform and who participated in writing the very first version of this module.
+I would like to warmly thank my colleague and friend **Rene Okouya**, Mr Spinnaker, who allowed me to rise to another level of expertise on terraform and who participated in writing the very first version of this module.